-From his lectures on the “historical method”, given in 1902 in Toulouse, the beginnings of the difficulties encountered by Fr.
-Lagrange are part of what will later be called the modernist crisis.
+It is from his lectures on the “historical method”, given in 1902 in Toulouse, that we can date the beginnings of the difficultiesFather Lagrange encountered as part of what would later be called the Modernist crisis.

 Discover the Website dedicated to Father Lagrange.